Solve the following exercise:

 Solve the following exercise and circle the appropriate answer:

-Since we cannot subtract, we'll borrow ten from the tenths digit after the decimal point and get:
+Given that we cannot subtract, we will instead borrow ten from the tenths digit after the decimal point as shown below:

 Let's subtract the tenths after the decimal point, remembering that we borrowed ten, therefore:

-Since we cannot subtract, we'll borrow ten from the tens digit of the whole number and get:
+Since we cannot subtract, we will instead borrow ten from the tens digit of the whole number to obtain the following:

 Finally, let's subtract the whole numbers before the decimal point accordingly.